Last Updated on

-Details: Williamsburg Flea is open on Sundays from 10am to 5pm from April to November inside East River State Park at Kent Ave and N. 7th St in Williamsburg; closest subway stop: Bedford Avenue (L Train) or you can take the East River Ferry to North 6th Street.
+Details: Williamsburg Flea is open on Sundays from 10am to 5pm from April to October at Kent Ave and N. 6th St in Williamsburg.
+Closest subway stop: Bedford Avenue (L Train) or you can take the East River Ferry to North Williamsburg – the ferry dock is a short five-minute walk away.

-Artists & Fleas: Open on Saturdays & Sundays from 10am to 7pm (year-round); location: 70 North 7th Street between Wythe and Kent Avenues; closest subway stop: Bedford Avenue (L Train) or you can take the East River Ferry to North 6th Street
+Artists & Fleas: Open on Saturdays & Sundays from 10am to 7pm (year-round); location: 70 North 7th Street between Wythe and Kent Avenues; closest subway stop: Bedford Avenue (L Train) or you can take the East River Ferry.

 We made the rounds of the city’s markets, so several of the stalls at the Hell’s Kitchen Flea Market were familiar by the time we made it there.
-Held Saturdays on 39th Street in Hell’s Kitchen: Here’s why we love this one so much.
 The location is great and the market was relatively empty considering its Midtown Manhattan location, within walking distance to Times Square.
 This market is a paradise for collectors of antiques, vintage clothes, oddball memorabilia, retro items, jewelry, furniture and its rumored that many set designers and props masters come here to source decorations and furniture for Broadway and Off Broadway shows.
 The only thing that is missing is a line of food stalls, but since Hell’s Kitchen is a hub for great food, that didn’t really affect us much at all.
-The Hell’s Kitchen Flea Market was actually named one of the Top Ten Shopping Streets in the World by National Geographic.
+The Hell’s Kitchen Flea Market was actually named one of the Top Ten Shopping Streets in the World by National Geographic and if you have time to visit only one, then should be the New York City flea market you should visit.

 Tip: The Hell’s Kitchen Flea Market also runs the Antiques Garage (every Saturday and Sunday from 9am to 5pm, 112 West 25th Street (between 6th and 7th Avenues) and the West 25th Street Market, also every Saturday and Sunday from 9am to 5pm, located on West 25th Street between Broadway and 6th Avenue.